Low Stomach Acid vs High Stomach Acid: How to Tell the Difference

 • Undigested food in stool

-High Stomach Acid Signs
+Symptoms of High Stomach Acid (Hyperchlorhydria)

-• Classic heartburn
+• Classic Heartburn

 The Baking Soda Test

-If your symptoms are mild (or even if you are curious but have none of the above symptoms associated with unbalanced stomach acid levels), you can always try the at-home Baking Soda test.
 Note that this test hasn’t been proven scientifically yet but has obtained good anecdotal evidence.
-This is not a diagnostic tool and should be used for guidance only.
+This is not a diagnostic tool and should only be used for general guidance only.

-Some people even have no symptoms at all or symptoms that seem unrelated such as cough, difficulty breathing or a feeling of a lump in their throat.
+Some people even have no symptoms at all, or symptoms that seem unrelated such as cough, difficulty breathing or a feeling of a lump in their throat.
 This is known as Silent Reflux.

-How to Balance Stomach Acid Levels Naturally
+Supporting Healthy Stomach Acid Levels

 Work with me